paretoman/votekit/readme.md

 <script src="votekit/src/addSandboxes/addSandboxes.js"></script>
 ```

-For any of these methods, the script will run and find any HTMLElements, such as a div, with the class "sandbox" and insert a simulation sandbox as its neighbor under the same parent.
-You can use the data- attributes to pass data to the sandbox to configure it.

 ## Develop

 The [Tutorial](https://www.howtofixtheelection.com/votekit/tutorial/) explains the architecture of the code, for those who want to develop it.